semanurbilada/lab-examples/README.md

 And also, I added little examples that I inspired by my coding quizzes and tests.

-Now, time for technical part; I usually coded these examples in Xcode which is an app that develop by apple, for some users I hope these examples would be helpful because somethings can be different in Xcode.
+Now, time for technical part; I usually coded these examples in Xcode which is an app that developed by apple, for some users I hope these examples would be helpful because somethings can be different in Xcode.

 And also, most of these examples can be converted on C++.